ShinyACash/KirboSmash/README.md

 # KirboSmash
 A very simplified programming language written in python.
-(Only supports shell environment right now but will eventually have a scripting version.
-Interpreter based model)
+Now supports Shell and Scripting both!!
+POYO!!
+(Interpreter based model)

 # How to Run Interpreter
 Open any code editor or python IDE and then run `shell.py`